andrew867/LuxPower-Advanced/README_ADVANCED.md

 # below will refresh the data in HA every 30 seconds.
 This is a work in progess

-Import the automation below, this will refresh the data every 30 seconds.
-DO NOT SET IT LOWER IT WILL BREAK! this is due to the inverter taking time to respond, not my code!
+Import the automation below, this will refresh the data roughly every 30 seconds depending when the inverter reads our request.
+WARNING: DO NOT SET IT LOWER OR IT WILL BREAK!
+This is due to the inverter taking time to respond, not my code!

 You MUST include your dongle number below!
 ```